Fariba-Kamani/lets-padel/README.md

 ### Colour Scheme

-Let's Padel colour scheme is inspired by the colours usually seen at padel courts all a round in Stockholm which are usually blue, black and white.
-I wanted to give the user the same feeling as being on the padel court by using the same colours.
-I tried to keep the colour scheme quite minimal in order to not cause any visuall overload to the users, specially the users with Autism.
+The Let’s Padel color scheme draws inspiration from the hues commonly seen on padel courts throughout Stockholm.
+These colors typically include blue, black, and white.
+The goal was to evoke the same feeling as being on a padel court while maintaining a minimalistic design to avoid visual overload, especially for users with Autism.

-I have used an image of a padel court as the header background to add visual interest to all pages and since the dominant colour on the image is rgb(18, 128, 223) or #1280DF, that as well dictated the colour of the footer on all the three web pages.
+The header background features an image of a padel court, with the dominant color being rgb(18, 128, 223) or #1280DF.
+This color choice also influenced the footer color across all three web pages.
+To ensure readability, the menu bar font and Font Fantastic icons in the footer are white, creating contrast against the blue background.

-The menu bar font colour as well as the colour of the Font Fantastic icons in the footer are chosen to be white in order to add contrast and make it easy for the user to see and read against the blue background.
-The header title has a slightly different white colour rgb(250, 250, 243) or #FAFAF3 to stand out from the other links in the navigation bar and the footer.
-For desktop size screens a hovering effect has been applied for more interaction with the users which changes the content colour of the header and the footer to rgb(230, 191, 49) or #E6BF31 while still maintaining contrast against their backgrounds.
+ The header title stands out with a slightly different white shade, rgb(250, 250, 243) or #FAFAF3, compared to other links in the navigation bar and footer.
+For desktop screens, a hovering effect changes the content color of the header and footer to rgb(230, 191, 49) or #E6BF31, maintaining contrast against their backgrounds.

-The navigation links are designed in a drop down menu for mobile size screens and open on a transparent rich black background, rgba(1, 1, 21, 0.2), in order to be visiable on the header background image while the image itself remains visiable as well.
-For tablet and desktop screens I decided to have a navigation bar right underneath the header image to show the navigation links at all time.
-In order to make the navbar distinguishable from the header image and maintaining contrast with the link colours, I used rgb(44, 36, 155) or #2C249B.
+On mobile screens, navigation links appear in a drop-down menu, opening on a transparent rich black background (rgba(1, 1, 21, 0.2)).
+This ensures visibility against the header background image while keeping the image itself visible.
+For tablet and desktop screens, a fixed navigation bar beneath the header image displays the navigation links at all times.
+To distinguish the navbar from the header image, I used rgb(44, 36, 155) or #2C249B.

-The background colour for the sections in the body is alternating between white and Aliceblue to help the user understand when one section ends and the other one begins in a page.
+The body sections alternate between white and Aliceblue backgrounds, aiding users in understanding where one section ends and another begins.
 Black is used for the font colour on the body to ensure contrast and better visibility.

-Button borders (on all screen sizes) and the fieldset borders (on tablet and desktop screens) are the same blue as in the header image and the footer, rgb(18, 128, 223), making the design adhesive to the rest of the website colour scheme while at the same time noticable to the users eyes.
+LAstly, button borders (on all screen sizes) and the fieldset borders (on tablet and desktop screens) share the same blue color as the header image and footer, which is rgb(18, 128, 223).
+This design creates cohesion with the rest of the website’s color scheme while remaining noticeable to users.

 ![The Let's Padel Color Scheme](assets/images/lets-padel-color-scheme.png)